 In significant ways, Dr. Albert Bandura helped mold effective instructional designers as a mentor to many, and a mighty contributor to the field of psychology.
 Click here to read more about his life.

-Consider subscribing to our email newsletter today to automatically receive the next issue in your inbox, including periodic dedications.
+Subscribe to our newsletter today to automatically receive the next issue in your email inbox.